nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 1. Create a folder named ``ncs``.
    This folder will hold all |NCS| repositories.
 #.
-Open a command window in the ``ncs`` folder.
+Open a command window with administrator rights in the ``ncs`` folder.
 #.
-Determine what revision of the |NCS| you want to work with.
+Determine the identifier of the revision of the |NCS| you want to work with.
    The recommended way is to work with a specific release.

-   * To work with a specific release, the revision is the corresponding tag (for example, |release_tt|).
+   * To work with a specific release, the identifier is the corresponding tag (for example, |release_tt|).
      You can find the tag in the :ref:`release_notes` of the release.
-   * To work with a development tag, the revision is the corresponding tag (for example, ``v1.2.99-dev1``)
+   * To work with a development tag, the identifier is the corresponding tag (for example, ``v1.2.99-dev1``)
-   * To work with a branch, the revision is the branch name (for example, ``master`` to work with the latest state of development).
+   * To work with a branch, the identifier is the branch name (for example, ``master`` to work with the latest state of development).
-   * To work with a specific state, the revision is the SHA (for example, ``224bee9055d986fe2677149b8cbda0ff10650a6e``).
+   * To work with a specific state, the identifier is the SHA (for example, ``224bee9055d986fe2677149b8cbda0ff10650a6e``).

 #.
-Initialize west with the revision of the |NCS| that you want to check out, replacing *NCS_revision* with the revision:
+Initialize west with the revision of the |NCS| that you want to check out, replacing *NCS_revision* with the identifier:

    .. parsed-literal::
       :class: highlight